 Well, there is no tricky trick to this.
 My advice is to simply ask.
 It can be a little scary reaching out and asking someone to write you a testimonial.
 I am not even gonna lie, I was quite nervous asking some of my previous clients to write something about me, even though many of them are now my friends!
 The thing is that the worst possible outcome is that they will say no and if they do, just ask someone else!
 Most people will feel quite honoured that you have asked.

 One strategy that I used last month was to actually ask my Facebook friends.
 A lot of my clients are people that I have worked with in some capacity and there are a number of my Facebook friends who have retained my services.
-Rather than individually tapping people on the shoulder, I tried a blanket approach and posted the following request.
+Rather than individually tapping people on the shoulder, I tried a blanket approach and posted a general request for people who had worked with me, to provide a testimonial.
 I got a really great response, but I can still follow up with individuals as needed.

 So I hear what you are saying.
 You might not be friends with your work colleagues and contacts on Facebook.
 Well, that is okay!
 A similar approach would be to place a request like this on LinkedIn, or draft up an email template that you can quickly personalise and send out to people on your testimonial wish list.
 Note I mentioned personalise there - email is far more personal than a social media blast, so I wouldn't send out a group email with a request like this.